 Besides the ebook we will also send you native audio recordings and Anki Flashcard decks with the content of the course.

-This is the language school where Olly studied during our trip.
+This is the language school where my friend Olly studied during our trip.

 He highly recommends it!

 LEARNING THE THAI SCRIPT

 Learn Thai from a White Guy – Simple but effective course to learn the Thai script in two weeks.
 I’ve done this course myself and it works really well!
 Highly recommended!

 AFTER THE BASICS